 Increased production of narrowbody aircraft by both Airbus and Boeing and the potential influx of airframes from Comac and Bombardier are depressing prices lessors can command for smaller aircraft, says Aircastle CEO Ron Wainshal.
 “We remain concerned about increasing production of narrowbodies and freighters,” Wainshal told analysts Feb.
 21 during the lessor’s 2012 earnings call.
 “The supply is putting pressure on demand,” he continued, adding that this currently is compounded by ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Aircastle Worried About Narrowbody Production Effect On Profits".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Aircastle Worried About Narrowbody Production Effect On Profits".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.